not10gamer/LEO/README.md

-# LEO
+# LEO Club of EIC
-A Website for the LEO club of EIC
+A Website for the LEO club of EIC by Ethan Peter